-Welcome to NEXTGEN 2017, the 3rd Nanotechnology and Next Generation High Efficiency Photovoltaics International School & Workshop, 12-15th September 2017, Palma, Mallorca, Spain.
+Welcome to NEXTGEN 2019, the 4th Nanotechnology and Next Generation High Efficiency Photovoltaics International School & Workshop, 1-4th October 2019, Palma, Mallorca, Spain.

 NEXTGEN is co-supported since 2013 by relevant European PV projects of the EU PV Cluster, under Horizon 2020, the EU Framework Programme for Research and Innovation.

 In particular, the 2019 edition is thankful to projects STARCELL (NMBP (industrial technologies) programme), and InfiniteCell.